StroeerSE/StroeerBeaconSDK_iOS/README.md

 [[SPXStroeerProxityAPI sharedInstance] startScan];
 ```

 In the first stage the entered API-Key will be validated.
 In case the API-Key is valid the location usage dialog will appear to the user.
-As soon as the user has confirmed the dialog the SDK scans for nearby beacons and the SDK state has changed to scanning.
+As soon as the user has confirmed the dialog the SDK scans for nearby beacons and the SDK state changes to scanning.

 ##### Step 6 - Stop Scanning (optional)
 If you want to stop scanning simply call: